Unarmed 73-year-old man fatally shot by Bakersfield police

 Francisco Serna was shot after police said he failed to respond to orders to stop approaching and remove his hands from his jacket.

-One of the seven officers at the call, Reagan Selman, fired seven shots at Serna, who died at the scene.
+One of the seven officers who responded to the call, Reagan Selman, fired seven shots at Serna, who died at the scene.

-Police didn't find a gun.
+Serna was not armed at the time of the shooting and police did not find a gun, Martin said.
 A police statement said a dark-colored simulated wood crucifix was found on Serna.

 "BDP murdered my father for no reason," daughter Laura Serna told CNN affiliate KERO.
 CNN reached out to members of the Serna family on Tuesday night but didn't get a response.